-For years, the sub-Gigabit broadband connection has always been the bottleneck in our connection to the outside worldโit still is for many, if not most, citizens of the world.
+For years, the sub-Gigabit broadband connection has always been the bottleneck in our connection to the outside world—it still is today for many.
+That’s because if your Internet speed is 100Mbps, you can’t download anything faster than 100Mbps on a good day, no matter how fast your local network is.

-As you read this page, note that each character on the screen, including a space between two words, generally requires one byte of data.
+As you might have noticed, each character on the screen, including the space between two words, generally requires one byte of data.
+On top of that, formatting, font size, and colors also require additional bytes to store.

-Byteโoften in thousands or kilobytes (KB), millions or megabytes (MB), billions or gigabytes (GB), trillions or terabytes (TB)โis generally used to convey storage space to total data usage.
-For data transmission, we use bits.
+So, we need a lot of bytes—often in thousands or kilobytes (KB), millions or megabytes (MB), billions or gigabytes (GB), trillions or terabytes (TB)—to store data.
+As a result, byte is used to convey:

 - Fast Ethernet: A connection standard that can deliver up to 100Mbps.

-- Gigabit: That's short for Gigabit Ethernet (GbE) and generally means transmission speeds in Gigabit per second (Gbps), currently the most popular wired connection standard.
-1Gbps = 1000Mbps.
+- Gigabit: That’s short for the Gigabit Ethernet (GbE) standard and generally means transmission speeds in gigabits per second.

-- Gig+: A connection that's faster than 1Gbps but slower than 2Gbps.
-It often applies to 2x2 Wi-Fi 6/6E or broadband Internet speeds.
+- Gig+: A connection that’s faster than 1Gbps but slower than 2Gbps.
+It often applies to 2×2 Wi-Fi 6/6E or broadband Internet speeds.

-- Multi-Gigabit: That's multiple Gigabitsโa link that's 2Gbps or faster.
+- Multi-Gigabit: A link that’s 2Gbps or faster.
+This often applies to Multi-Gig or Wi-Fi 7 hardware.

 In other words, if you want to see a real 10Gbps sustained rate, you will need equipment that can handle 20Gbps or faster.
-I guess we'll get there at some point, but for now, that's still way too far in the future.
+We’ll get there at some point, but for now, that’s not in the foreseeable future simply because it’s not necessary.
+In fact, 10Gbps is already unnecessary in all cases.

 10Gbps on the client end: Wired only, and it’s tricky

-Above is a screenshot of my current Internet speed on my work computer.
-It's fast, alright, but you'll note that it's not 10Gbps, but just about 2.5Gbps.
+Below is a screenshot of the current Internet speed on my work computer.
+It’s fast, alright, but you’ll note that it’s not 10Gbps, only around 2.5Gbps.
 Did I get ripped off?
 Nope.

-My desktop computer used for the testโa relatively compact gaming machine powered by the Asus ROG Strix Z590-I motherboardโhas a built-in 2.5Gbps Multi-Gig network adapter.
+My desktop computer used for the test has a built-in 2.5Gbps Multi-Gig network adapter.
 And the Internet connection saturated that multi-Gigabit connection.
+You’ll note that the number is slightly lower than 25000Mbps—again, hardware, the port in this case, has overhead.

 The biggest and only difference is a 10Gbps NIC card requires a four-lane (x4) or faster PCIe slot instead of a single-lane (x1).